ashwinmoorkoth1/ashwinmoorkoth1/README.md

 ## Upcoming Projects

-1. Supply Planning / Materials Requirement Planning (With focus on Make to stock Strategies)
-   - Planning with Final Assembly (if you can forecast the final product : Distribution environment - most used)
-   - Net Requirements Planning (Mass manufacturing)
-   - Gross Requirements Planning (Mass manufacturing where production will not stop regardless of stock)
    #### Expected 17th Jul 21

 2. Production Optimization
    - Simple Huristics : Level	Producton Strategy;  Chase	Producton Strategy
    - Specialized	Heuristcs : Silver Meal Algorithm
    - Discreate Optimization : Mixed integer linear programming

-4. Supply Chain Segmentation Strategies: ABC Analysis and Introduction to how Coefficeint of variation can be used to double segmentation.
-   #### Expected 13th Jul, 21